mohan8git/CNN/README.md

 If you want to practise the application part of the CNN then go for the colab given by google or jupyter notebook.

+once done with the CNN go for the YOLO v3 for better understanding.